matter-labs/l2-intro-demo/README.md

-# zkSync Hardhat project
+# Intro to Layer 2s

+This repository contains all the code examples used in the "Introduction to L2s" workshop.

+## POAP NFTs

+To receive a POAP NFT for completing this workshop, you need to follow the intructions mentioned during the workshop.

+## zkSync CLI

-This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).
+**This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).**

 ## Project structure